 - Buy organic where possible, especially poultry

-- Gut health is vital so including fermented foods such as kefir, yoghurt, sauerkraut, pickled vegetables and kombucha into your daily diet will be beneficial
+- Gut health: is vital to hormonal health so including fermented foods such as kefir, yoghurt, sauerkraut, pickled vegetables and kombucha into your daily diet will be beneficial

-If you would like more information about this condition please ask a practitioner at the clinic.
+If you would like more information about this condition and overall hormone health please book in with a practitioner at the clinic.